siraat-the-soul-of-sc100/00-sc100-ironwall-guided-journey/🌠_eks2-soul-disclaimer.md

 ---

-🖋️ Styling Note
+🖋️ Styling
-"For the output — make it beauty and beauty and beautiful 💖, with emojis 🌸✨, with flowers 🌷🌼, with charm and magic 🧚‍♀️ — full of softness, sweetness, and a spring-like feel."
+ 🌸✨, with flowers 🌷🌼, with charm and magic 🧚‍♀️ — full of softness, sweetness, and a spring-like feel.